tomjoht/tomjoht.github.io/_posts/2020/11/2020-11-28-biking-the-santa-clara-loop.md

 ## Starting point

 As a loop, you can hook into this path almost anywhere.
 A most road crossings, there is an opportunity to get onto the path.
-And 75% of the 20 miles is on a multi-path trail; the other 25% is on a road with a comfortable bike lane.
+And 75% of the route is on a multi-path trail; the other 25% is on a road with a comfortable bike lane.
 I bike directly from home to hook onto the Benton/San Tomas Expressway intersection, and then I go clockwise around the loop.

 If you don't live close enough to just hook onto the loop from your house, you could park at the [San Tomas Aquino Trailhead](https://bit.ly/2Vc5c74) at the intersection of Monroe and San Tomas Expressway.
 There's parking there, and a little park as well.
 Lots of people park here who are using the trail.